Krakabek/songSearchBot/readme.md

 If you want to test it locally, you should create own bot via Telegram's @botfather Don't forget to enable inline mode

+You will also need to create Spotify account and get clientId and clientSecret if you want to fix/improve Spotify related code

 ### Installing